 The Office of Financial Assistance is committed to providing students with financial aid information and resources to meet the educational costs of attending the School of Law.
 Our three-person staff assists students with all financial aid processes, including application procedures, resource comparison, and the utilization of funds.
-In accomplishing such, the School of Law provides more than eighty-six percent of its student body with some form of financial aid.
+In accomplishing such, the School of Law provides more than eighty-eight percent of its student body with some form of financial aid.

 Juris Doctor (JD)

 Financial assistance for those pursuing a JD include merit-based scholarships, restricted and endowed scholarships, federal loans, and other funding options.